Teaching Approach

 Business Calculus*

-- Taught 1 supplemental instruction section.
-Wrote and implemented lesson plans that reinforced and extends material covered in lecture.
-Supervised a group of 5 mathematics supplemental instructors and held bi-weekly training’s on content, classroom management, and teaching techniques.
-Held weekly office hours by appointment.
-Attend weekly lecture.
-Lesson primarily focused on group work.
+• Taught 1 supplemental instruction section.
+Wrote and implemented lesson plans reinforcing and extending lecture material.
+Supervised a group of 5 supplemental instructors and held bi-weekly training sessions on content, classroom management, and teaching techniques.
+Held weekly office hours by appointment and attended weekly lecture.
+Lessons primarily focused on group work.

 Calculus I*

-- Taught 1 supplemental instruction section.
-Wrote and implemented lesson plans that reinforced and extends material covered in lecture.
-Held weekly office hours by appointment.
-Attend weekly lecture.
-Lessons were primarily lecture focused with sparse group work.
+• Taught 1 supplemental instruction section.
+Wrote and implemented lesson plans reinforcing and extending lecture material.
+Held weekly office hours by appointment and attended weekly lecture.
+Lessons were primarily lecture-focused with limited group work.

 * Instructor of Record